 You may have noticed the website has had a bit of a make-over recently.
 This was my Christmas project and it’s nearly complete.

-One change that I am super-pleased with is the Search box in the top-right corner of the website.
+One change that I am super-pleased with is the Search box in the bottom-right corner of the website.
 It actually works!
 For instance, if you enter 1 John 1:9 into the search box and click “Search,” you’ll get links to the 13 posts where that verse is discussed.
 Type “Spurgeon” and you’ll get a list of 14 posts where the Prince of Preachers is mentioned.